Directional Tutorial¶

 Power fields on a face-based tangent bundle (left) and vertex-based (right)

-Dense and Sparse views of a field as glyphs.
+Dense (sparsity 0) and Sparse (sparsity 5) views of a field as glyphs

 Chapter 2: Discretization and Representation¶